incalog/Datalog-IR/docker/Readme.md

 # Update Container Registry

-Use the `Dockerfile` in this folder  to build a linux docker image with inca-scala and all Datalog backends installed.
+Use the `Dockerfile` in this folder  to build a linux docker image with all dependencies for inca-scala and all Datalog backends installed.
 This image can be uploaded to gitlabs Container Registry, which is then used by the CI pipeline.
 To update / upload an imgae in the Container Registry perform the following steps: